RuoyuDeng/M8-Docker-BGP/README.md

 outside of the container.
 This approach is usually taken when you feel like customizing and modifying the game server or lobby server by yourself frequently during game play (not recommended for gamers).
 1. Make sure you have the container `BGP-Database` created from previous `docker compose up` running.
 You can do so through the dashboard of the docker desktop application.
-2. `cd M8-Docker-BGP/LobbyService`, and then type: `mvn clean spring-boot:run`
+2. `cd Splendor/LobbyService`, and then type: `mvn clean spring-boot:run`
-3. Go back to the root folder: `M8-Docker-BGP`, then type: `cd f2022-hexanome-08/server`.
+3. Go back to the root folder: `Splendor`, then type: `cd f2022-hexanome-08/server`.
 Start the server by typing: `mvn clean spring-boot:run`
 4. Despite several more steps, you have achieved the same goal as above approach.

 Now, you should have the backend servers ready, let's see how to run the client.